EonTechie/to_do_app/README.md

 **Total Google Cloud Cost:** ₺5,684.70

-> **Note:**
-> We do **not** build and push the frontend Docker image at this stage.
-The frontend must be configured to use the backend's external IP address, which is only available after the backend is deployed and its service is exposed.
-> Therefore, please proceed with the manual setup steps below to deploy the backend first, obtain its external IP, and then update the frontend configuration accordingly.

 ## Google Cloud Functions Manual Deployment

 To deploy the Cloud Functions in the `cloud-function` directory, follow these steps for each function (e.g., `countCompletedTodos`, `completedTodos`, `notifyTasks`):